igormcoelho/optional_view/README.md

 What is an `optional_view<T>`: a non-owning reference to some existing type T, or empty (nullopt)

-This is useful in situations where you may pass or not some variable, typically resolved with T* (with or without some constness)
+This is useful in situations where you may pass or not some variable, typically resolved with `T*`.

-For situations where `std::optional<const T&>` could solve the same problem, but optional references typically lead to crazy discussions... so, let's focus on optional_view, and give it proper semantics.
+Also useful on situations where `std::optional<T&>` could solve the same problem, but optional references typically lead to crazy discussions... so, let's focus on optional_view, and give it proper semantics.

 This is achieved by disabling operator=, as in `std::string_view` so as move semantics, due to explicit non-ownership behavior.

-This can increase efficiency in code, as it prevents the costs of packing into std::optional when data is already loaded into any memory model, such as stack, heap, any smart pointer or even optional type (all abstracted away as T*)
+This **can increase efficiency** in code, as it **prevents the costs** of packing into std::optional when data is already loaded into any memory model, such as stack, heap, any smart pointer or even optional type (all abstracted away as T*)

 ### Short comparison with `optional<T&>`

 1. Ownership and lifetime management: `optional_view<T>` implementation, the container does not own the referenced object.
 It is a non-owning view that relies on the object's lifetime being managed elsewhere.
-On the other hand, `optional<T&>` typically takes ownership of the referenced object and ensures its lifetime by managing it as part of the container.
+On the other hand, `optional<T>` takes ownership of the referenced object and ensures its lifetime by managing it as part of the container.
+It is unclear (at least to me), if `optional<T&>` takes ownership on the data.

 2. Binding and rebinding: `optional_view<T>` avoids the rebind issue associated with references by accepting the object by value and providing a view-like interface.
 It eliminates the need for rebinding references when passing objects to the container.
 On `optional<T&>` this behavior is not clear ([see discussions](https://herbsutter.com/2020/02/23/references-simply/))